Why You Should Care:

 - Digoxin (Lanoxin): This drug, also referred to as digitalis, increases the strength of your heart muscle contractions.

 Surgery and Medical Devices:

 In some cases, doctors recommend surgery to treat the underlying problem that led to heart failure.
 Some treatments being studied and used in certain people include:

-• TCoronary bypass surgery.
-In this procedure, blood vessels from your leg, arm or chest bypass a blocked artery in your heart to allow blood to flow through your heart more freely.
+- Coronary bypass surgery: In this procedure, blood vessels from your leg, arm, or chest bypass a blocked artery in your heart to allow blood to flow through the heart more freely.

-• Heart valve repair or replacement.
-If a faulty heart valve causes your heart failure, your doctor may recommend repairing or replacing the valve.
+- Heart valve repair or replacement: If a faulty heart valve causes heart failure, your doctor may recommend repairing or replacing the valve.

 * CIS does not provide medical advice, diagnosis or treatment.
 The content is for informational purposes only.